 All you need to know about how to plan and design the perfect bungalow extension

-Bungalow extension projects often provide a unique opportunity to create additional space.
+Bungalow extensions provide unique opportunities to create additional space.
 Traditionally bungalows sit on large plots.
 This gives a range of options to construct a bungalow extension.
-Even if your bungalow sits only on a small plot, there are still many options to consider.
+Even if your building sits on a small plot there are still many options to consider.

-Once considered for the elderly, Bungalows are now attractive to a wide range of occupants.
+Bungalows are a attractive to a wide range of occupants.
 This is due to a range of reasons.
 Having all habitable rooms on one level, future flexibility and adaptability and access to the garden.
 In addition, the rise in popularity in apartment living mean that bungalow extension projects are now very popular.

-If you are looking for more living space as part of your bungalow extension project, there are many potential options.
-Garden Rooms or Orangeries , single storey extensions, family room extensions or kitchen extensions are among the options.
+If you are looking for more living space as part of your extension project, there are many potential options.
+Garden Rooms or Orangeries ,single storey extensions, family room extensions or kitchen extensions are among the options.
 At Hunter Architects & Planners we have undertaken many similar extensions, and a range of examples are in our project gallery.

 Dormer Loft Conversion

-If you don’t have the plot size or have the ability to utilise the existing roof space, dormer loft conversion projects or bungalow roof extensions are a good option.
+If you don’t have the plot size or have the ability to utilise the existing roof space, then a dormer loft conversion or bungalow roof extension is a good option.

-A dormer loft conversion usually requires suitable head height within the main roof to warrant such a bungalow extension.
-Adding a dormer loft conversion often doesn’t increase the footprint of the bungalow.
+Dormer loft conversions usually requires suitable head height within the main roof.
+Adding a loft conversion often doesn’t increase the footprint.
 It can therefore can be efficient for small or constrained plots.
-Planning considerations are a key element when undertaking dormer loft conversion projects.
-Potentially such bungalow extension additions can be permitted development.
-This will depend upon several factors, however, including location (within Conservation Areas, Article 4 Direction areas etc.), previous roof extensions and where facing a highway among others.
+Planning considerations are a key element when undertaking dormer loft these projects.
+Potentially such additions can be completed under a process known as ‘permitted development’.
+This depends on several factors, however, including location (within Conservation Areas, Article 4 Direction areas etc.), previous roof extensions and where facing a highway among others.

-Planning permission for dormer loft conversion projects may be required or be beneficial.
+Planning permission for dormer loft conversions may be required or be beneficial.
 This is especially the case if combined with a larger remodelling project or additional extensions.
-Many planning authorities, however, including Trafford Council, have policies restricting the size, location or design of such bungalow extensions.
+Many planning authorities, however, including Trafford Council, have policies restricting the size, location or design of such extensions.

 As part of our work on whole house remodelling projects, we have also undertaken dormer loft conversion projects where the existing dormers are removed or replaced.
 Such considerations are key whether as part of a wider remodelling project or for a bungalow to house conversion projects.

-Where the existing ridge height of the bungalow roof is not high enough or where substantial additional bedroom accommodation is required a full bungalow conversion could be a possibility instead of just a bungalow extension.
-Adding a complete additional storey or substantially increase first-floor space can help convert a bungalow into a house.
+Where the existing ridge height of the bungalow roof is not high enough or where substantial additional bedroom accommodation is required, a full bungalow conversion may be possible or just a bungalow extension.
+Adding a complete storey or substantially increasing first-floor space can help convert a bungalow into a house.

 The following case studies illustrate very different scenarios:

-Bungalow Extension and Remodelling, including master bedroom suite
+Bungalow Extension and Remodelling, including a master bedroom suite

-The original property had not had many improvements, or bungalow extension, since its original construction.
+The original property had not had many improvements since its original construction.
 The house sat on a generous plot close to the village centre.